szilard093/szilardshomelab/02.Proxmox-PostInstall/README.md

 ```

-    2.Refresh the boot configuration with:
+Refresh the boot configuration with:

 ```sh
 proxmox-boot-tool refresh
 ```

-    3.Reboot the server.
+Reboot the server.

 Verify IOMMU Support: